 It's easy to create the same gorgeous reclaimed wood look in your home thanks to our revolutionary peel and stick reclaimed wood planks!
-If you are ready to re-imagine your walls using peel+stik wood, stikwood is the product for you.
-Stikwood's quality and experience is second to none, Why?
-Because we invented the technology.
-Here are the reasons stikwood is the right choice for your DIY Project.
+If you are ready to re-imagine your walls using peel & stick wood, Stikwood is the product for you.
+Stikwood's quality and experience is second to none.
+Why?
+Because we invented the technology behind them.
+Here are the reasons Stikwood is the right choice for your next home DIY Project.

-Our products are 100% real wood, authentic and each piece of reclaimed wood has been ethically sourced from across the country.
+Our products are authentically 100% real wood and each piece has been ethically sourced from across the country.
 Our reclaimed wood has its own unique nail holes, color variations, surface texture, and knotholes created by exposure to the elements.
-Only time and nature can create a piece of stikwood.
+Only time and nature can create a piece of Stikwood.
 Many of the competitors use machines to create the reclaimed look, or even are just a veneer or a digital print of wood on an engineered substrate.
-Nothing feels and looks like stikwood.
+Nothing feels and looks quite like Stikwood does.

 Thanks to our decades of experience in shiplap and reclaimed wood, we are able to offer Fire Treatment and Splash Safe technology for those looking to incorporate reclaimed wood near a fireplace or oven, or even as a backsplash.
 We also offer multiple length and width options to give customers the biggest variety possible for making their home décor project everything they dreamed of.